friday/ulauncher-gnome-settings/README.md

 sed -i '/NoDisplay=true/s/^/#/' $UAPP_DIR/gnome-*-panel.desktop
 ```

-Note that your new desktop entries could be read by other applications.
+Note that this will likely cause duplicate entries to appear for other launcher apps which makes exceptions for these, such as Gnome's "Show All Applications" (Super+A).

 ### Modify Ulauncher (not recommended)
 You can change [Ulauncher's filter](https://github.com/Ulauncher/Ulauncher/blob/3c39799b119abf485fba07f8c80b4f79526e5fca/ulauncher/util/desktop/reader.py#L40) to override `app.get_nodisplay()` if `app.get_executable() == 'gnome-control-center'`.